Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Joint Panel-Time Series Limit Theory

-The limiting random variables $B_{y}\left( r\right) $ and $B_{\nu}\left( r\right) $ both depend on $\mathcal{C}$ and are thus mutually dependent.
-The representation $B_{y}\left( 1\right) =\Omega_{y}{}^{1/2}W_{y}(1),$ where a stable limit is represented as the product of an independent Gaussian random variable and a scale factor that depends on $\mathcal{C}$, is common in the literature on stable convergence.
-Results similar to the one for $B_{\nu }\left( r\right) $ were obtained by Phillips (1987, 1988) for cases where $\dot{\Omega}_{\nu}\left( s\right) $ is non-stochastic and has an explicitly functional form, notably for near unit root processes and when convergence is marginal rather than stable.
+The limiting random variables $B_{y}\left( r\right) $ and $B_{\nu}\left( r\right) $ both depend on $\mathcal{C}$ and thus are mutually dependent.
+However, conditional on $\mathcal{C}$, the limiting random variables are independent because of the mutual independence of $W_{y}\left( r\right) $ and $W_{\nu}\left( r\right) .$ The representation $B_{y}\left( 1\right) =\Omega_{y}{}^{1/2}W_{y}(1),$ where a stable limit is represented as the product of an independent Gaussian random variable and a scale factor that depends on $\mathcal{C}$, is common in the literature on stable convergence.
+Results similar to the one for $B_{\nu}\left( r\right) $ were obtained by Phillips (1987, 1988) for cases where $\dot{\Omega}_{\nu}\left( s\right) $ is non-stochastic and has an explicitly functional form, notably for near unit root processes and when convergence is marginal rather than stable.
 Rootzen (1983) establishes stable convergence but gives a representation of the limiting process in terms of standard Brownian motion obtained by a stopping time transformation.
-The representation of $B_{\nu}\left( r\right) $ in terms of a stochastic integral over the random scale process $\dot{\Omega}_{\nu}\left( s\right) $ seems to be new.
-It is obtained by utilizing a technique mentioned in Rootzen (1983, p.
+The representation of $B_{\nu}\left( r\right) $ in terms of a stochastic integral over the random scale process $\dot{\Omega }_{\nu}\left( s\right) $ is obtained by utilizing a technique mentioned in Rootzen (1983, p.
 10) but not utilized there, namely establishing finite dimensional convergence using a stable martingale CLT.
 This technique combined with a tightness argument establishes the characteristic function of the limiting process.
-The representation for $B_{\nu}\left( r\right) $ is then obtained by utilizing results for characteristic functions of affine diffusions in Duffie, Pan and Singletion (2000).
-Rootzen (1983, p.13) similarly utilizes characteristic functions to identify the limiting distribution in the case of standard Brownian motion, a much simpler scenario than ours.
+The representation for $B_{\nu}\left( r\right) $ is then obtained by utilizing isometry properties of the stochastic integral.
+Rootzen (1983, p.13) similarly utilizes characteristic functions to identify the limiting distribution in the case of standard Brownian motion.
+Similar representations have been obtained in the high frequency time series literature, see Jacod et al. (2010), Jacod and Protter (2012).
 Finally, the results of Dedecker and Merlevede (2002) differ from ours in that they only consider asymptotically homoskedastic and strictly stationary processes.
-In our case, heteroskedasticity is explicitly allowed because of $\dot{\Omega}_{\nu}\left( s\right) .$ An important special case of Theorem \ref{FCLT} is the near unit root model discussed in more detail in Section \ref{sec-unit-root-time-series-models}.
+In our case, heteroskedasticity is explicitly allowed because of $\dot{\Omega }_{\nu}\left( s\right) .$ An important special case of Theorem \ref{FCLT} is the near unit root model discussed in more detail in Section \ref{sec-unit-root-time-series-models}.